 He has exhibited widely in solo exhibitions, mixed and open exhibitions, solo showcasing and art fairs.
 His full exhibiting history is shown on his website.

-His work is held in many corporate and private collections in the UK, Australia, USA, Caribbean, Hong Kong, Singapore, Qatar, Saudi Arabia, Maldives, France, Spain, Switzerland, Ireland, Italy and Greece.
+His work is held in many corporate and private collections in the UK, Australia, USA, Caribbean, Hong Kong, Singapore, Qatar, Saudi Arabia, Maldives, Germany, France, Spain, Switzerland, Ireland, Italy and Greece.